 Even in Western countries which have 97% literacy, some 50% of all people are still oral learners.
 Studies have also shown that even Bangalore IT specialists are mostly oral learners!

-This means the ratio in villages where literacy is low has to be very high.
+This means the ratio of oral learners in villages where literacy is low has to be very high.
 This is exactly why testimonies resonate with average people but theology does not.
 This is also why Jesus told so many stories and parables.
 He knew his audience.
 For example someone asked him one day who is my neighbour?
-Jesus answered with a story not theological points (Luke 10:25-37).
+Jesus answered with a story but not theological points (Luke 10:25-37).

 So how do we teach truth from the Bible to illiterate people?
 Getting illiterate people to read does not solve the problem.
-The neural pathways are set and they live in an embedded oral culture.
+The nerve pathways in their brain are already locked in, and anyway they also live in an embedded oral culture.
 It’s a completely different thought process.

-An oral learner’s world is much smaller than the world of a literate person, it’s the physical world around them, and so we must use tools from that world.
-That is why this seminar is built around the concept of four agricultural fields.
+An oral learner’s world is much smaller than the world of a literate person, it’s limited to the physical world around them.
+So we must use tools from that world to reach them for the Gospel and train them in discipleship.
+That is why this whole DMM seminar is built around the concept of four agricultural fields.
 It’s familiar and easy to remember.

 2. HOW ORAL LEARNERS LEARN